Pupil Premium at Cromwell Academy

 - Access to 1:1 tuition

-- Additional teaching and learning opportunities provided through trained TAs or external agencies
+- Additional teaching and learning opportunities are provided through trained TAs or external agencies.

 - Access to learning materials, e.g. revision guides, IT equipment, scaffolding resources